actuallyaridan/chirp/README.md

 ![Chirp logo](/src/images/users/chirp/banner.png)

-**Chirp** is an open source social media project designed to replicate the feel of Twitter. but be better.
-Chirp is built with PHP, HTML, JS, CSS, and SQLite.
+**Chirp** is an open source social media project designed to replicate the feel of Twitter, but be better.
+Chirp is built with PHP, HTML, JavaScript, CSS, and SQLite.

 ## Status